Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Specification commands

 Because specifications are defined in terms of tests, laws that combine specifications with tests are useful for manipulating specifications.
 These laws have corollaries that show how specifications combine with assertions.
 Recall that $p \dres q$ is the relation $q$ with its domain restricted to $p$ \refdef{dom-restrict}.
+Total specification commands ensure termination.
+Below we give proofs of only the partial specification command properties of the lemmas; the proofs of total specification commands just add $\Term$ on each side.

 \begin{lemx}[test-restricts-spec] Both \( \cgd{p} \Seq \PSpec{}{}{p \dres q} = \cgd{p} \Seq \PSpec{}{}{q} \) and \( \cgd{p} \Seq \Spec{}{}{p \dres q} = \cgd{p} \Seq \Spec{}{}{q}. \) \end{lemx}

 \begin{proof}